Humanities/Arts Exam > Humanities/Arts Notes > Political Science Class 11 > Short Questions with Answers - Federalism

 All you need of Humanities/Arts at this link: Humanities/Arts

-1. What is federalism in humanities/arts?
+1. What exactly is federalism and how does it work in India's political system?

 Explore Courses for Humanities/Arts exam